Braves vs. Reds Player Props Betting Odds

 Albies Stats

-- Albies has picked up at least one hit in five straight games.
-During his last five outings he is batting .333 with a double, two home runs, two walks and six RBI.
+- Albies takes a six-game streak with at least one hit into this one.
+In his last 10 outings he is hitting .381 with three doubles, four home runs, four walks and 11 RBI.

 Albies Recent Games